blacksun1/cv/README.md

 December 2014&ndash;December 2016

-Specialising in DevOps and full stack development using NodeJS, MongoDB and AngularJS.
+Specialising in full stack NodeJs and DevOps.

+* Shaped software development of current and future projects including mentoring of distributed teams.
+* Set the standard for testing, software design, infrastructure knowledge and HA architecture.
+* Software design for event driven architecture.
-* Setup of grunt build tools.
+* Implementation of NodeJs and JavaScript code.
-* Building CloudFormation and puppet scripts to setup pre-live environment.
+* Building CloudFormation and puppet scripts to setup pre-live and live environments.
 * Creating and planning stories for new products.
-* Implementation of NodeJs and JavaScript code.
-* Software design for event driven architecture.

 **Highlights**